oyegunmen/JanFlight/docs/content/basics.md

     SENSORS --> FC

     subgraph PROP["⚡ Propulsion System"]
-        PDB["🔌 PDB (Power Distribution Board)\n[Receives power + DShot signals,\ndistributes to each ESC]"] PDB --> ESC1["⚡ ESC 1"] --> M1["🔄 Motor 1"]
+        PDB["🔌 PDB (Power Distribution Board)\n[Receives power \ndistributes to each ESC]"] PDB --> ESC1["⚡ ESC 1"] --> M1["🔄 Motor 1"]
         PDB --> ESC2["⚡ ESC 2"] --> M2["🔄 Motor 2"]
         PDB --> ESC3["⚡ ESC 3"] --> M3["🔄 Motor 3"]
         PDB --> ESC4["⚡ ESC 4"] --> M4["🔄 Motor 4"]
     end

-    FC  -->|"DShot Speed Commands"| PDB
+    FC  -->|"Speed Commands"| PDB
     BAT -->|"High-Voltage DC Power"| PDB
 ```

 > **Reading the diagram:** The pilot's stick movements travel wirelessly to the drone's receiver, which forwards the intent to the Flight Controller.
 The FC consults its sensors to understand the drone's current orientation, then commands each of the four ESCs to adjust their motor's speed.
 This entire loop happens hundreds of times per second.

+!> **Note:** The flight controller's speed command appear to route through the PDB to ESCs.
+In reality, the flight controller connects directly to the ESCs to send speed commands; the diagram was simplified to avoid visual clutter.

 ---

 ## 1. Physics & Aerodynamics

-A drone stays in the air for exactly one reason: its motors push down on air hard enough to lift the entire weight of the drone up.
+A drone stays in the air because its motors push down on air hard enough to lift the entire weight of the drone up.

 ```
 Lift (Thrust) ≥ Weight
 ```

-If your motors cannot produce enough thrust to equal the weight, the drone cannot take off.
-If they can only just equal the weight, the drone hovers but has no ability to climb, maneuver, or resist wind.
+If your motors cannot produce enough thrust to equal it's weight, the drone cannot take off.
+If they only produce equal to it's weight, the drone hovers but has no ability to climb, maneuver, or resist wind.
 Practically that drone is Useless.

 #### Thrust-to-Weight Ratio (TWR)

-TWR is the single most important number you will calculate.
+TWR is the important number you will calculate.
 It is simply:

 ```
 TWR = Total Maximum Thrust ÷ Total Weight (AUW)